 Warning: Late repayment can cause you serious money problems.
 For help, go to moneyhelper.org.uk

+In the UK, the way your wages are calculated will depend on the type of pay your employer chooses to give you.
+Some workers are paid an hourly rate; this means that they are getting paid for every hour that they work.
 Others are paid a salary.
-This amount is how much you would be paid in one year.
+This amount is how much you would be paid in one year and is usually paid in monthly instalments.
 Your contract will usually specify how many hours you will have to work every week.

+Some people are paid on a ‘per piece of work’ basis.
+This means that you will earn money for every item that you produce.
 Alternatively, employers can choose to pay their staff on a commission basis (either with or without a salary).
 This is when you earn a percentage of, for example, the sales that you make.

 Ways you can receive your wages

-This way, your employer should take any tax and National Insurance due from your earnings (known as your gross pay), before sending your net earnings (also known as take-home pay) to your bank account.
+The most common way of receiving your income is through your bank account.
+Using Pay As You Earn (PAYE), your employer should take any tax and National Insurance due from your earnings (known as your gross pay), before sending your take-home pay (also known as net pay) to your bank account.

-In addition to your pay, you may be entitled to other benefits such as a company car or health insurance.
+In addition to your pay, you may be entitled to other benefits such as a company car or health insurance; these should be specified on your employment contract.

 Payment Frequencies

-As an employee, you could be paid daily, weekly or monthly.
+As an employee, you could be paid daily, weekly, or monthly.

 If you are paid monthly, you may be paid on the last day of the month or a few days before this date.